Adhoc Trend

 A | Chart Display | Time-series chart for all selected channels |

-B | State Timebars | Visual representation of discrete state transitions |
+B | State Timebars | Visual representation of discrete states |

 C | Chart Controls | Tools for scrolling, zooming, and exporting |

-D | Scaling Options | Tools to manage scale grouping and Y-axis behavior |
+D | Scaling Options | Scaling, regression lines |

-E | Channel Panel | Metadata display and channel configuration settings |
+E | Channel Table | Metadata, statistics and channel configuration settings |

 F | Cursors & Statistics | Cursor markers for value inspection and interval statistics |